jacksund/simmate/README.md

 Again, take a look at [our main website](https://simmate.org/) if you'd like to see the end-result of what Simmate has to offer.
 This section showcases some features of downloading and using Simmate yourself.

 1. _**Prebuilt Workflows and Easy Orchestration.**_ All of the most common material properties have workflows ready to go.
 These range from simple XRD pattern predictions to intensive elastic calculations.
 Simmate also builds off of [Prefect](https://github.com/PrefectHQ/prefect) for orchestrating and managing workflows.
-So it's up to you whether to run jobs via an advanced user-interface (shown below) or in custom scripts:
+So it's up to you whether to run jobs via (i) an advanced user-interface, (ii) the command-line, or (iii) in custom python scripts:

 <!-- This is an image of the Prefect UI -->
 <p align="center" style="margin-bottom:40px;">